What is Agile project management?—A strength or weakness?

 Agile Project Management Principles

-The twelve principles of Agile development include:
+The 12 principles of Agile development include:

 • Customer satisfaction through early and continuous software delivery.